220531-jwa/P2-Team-1/README.md

 # P2-Team-1

+# E-Commerce App:

+Slogan: A dollar saved is a dollar in your pocket.

+# Description:

+Achieve, Inc. brings you Achieve, the latest and greatest online game purchasing store!
+We have all the hit titles from SoftCircle Enicks, Tinendo, MacroHard, Boniey, and RubySoft.
+Browse our catalog chock full of all the top games all your friends are raving about!
+And when you’re ready to purchase, sign up for an account with us to access exclusive deals and discounts!

+# Features:

+Buyers can search through a catalog of products and checkout using credit card details.

+Sellers will be able to update product descriptions, prices, and inventory supply as well as create new products for submission to be sold.

+Administrators are capable of managing tickets from buyers/sellers and deleting inventory once it is no longer produced.

+For more information, contact the project team listed below:

+# Project Team

+Nathan Cho

+Katie Corbett

+Andrea Lopez

+Trevor Rowand

-Web Store:
+# Web Store:
-item/$$$ Transactions
+- item/$$$ Transactions

-Buyers/Sellers/Administrators
+- Buyers/Sellers/Administrators

-User Stories:
+##User Stories:

-Buyers:
+# Buyers:

-To be able to see items for sale
+- To be able to see items for sale

-Possess cart
+- Possess cart

--Create accounts
+- Create accounts

--Add items to cart
+- Add items to cart

--Remove items from cart
+- Remove items from cart

--Checkout
+- Checkout

--Create ticket
+- Create ticket

--Credit Card / Debit Card information
+- Credit Card / Debit Card information

-Sellers:
+# Sellers:

--Create accounts
+- Create accounts

--Create tickets
+- Create tickets

--Add items for sale
+- Add items for sale

--Update items (new price, new description, etc.)
+- Update items (new price, new description, etc.)

--Remove items
+- Remove items

-Administrators:
+- Administrators:

-Check Inventory
+- Check Inventory

-Adjust Stock
+- Adjust Stock

 Respond to tickets

-**STRETCH GOALS:**
+# STRETCH GOALS:

--Search function
+- Search function

--Image upload for items (sellers)
+- Image upload for items (sellers)

--Set Discounts (Sellers)
+- Set Discounts (Sellers)

+- New account 5% off first purchase!!!

+- Earn points towards other rewards using purchase totals